gered/pso_gc_tools/decrypt_packets.md

 ## Network Protocol

-After the initial `0x17` packet sent from the server to the client (which contains the client and server encryption keys), all subsequent communication between the server and client is encrypted.
-When you have the full set of packets, beginning with the `0x17` packet, it is pretty trivial to decrypt the entire set of data.
+After the initial `0x02` or `0x17` packet sent from the server to the client (which contains the client and server encryption keys), all subsequent communication between the server and client is encrypted.
+When you have the full set of packets, beginning with the `0x02` or `0x17` packet, it is pretty trivial to decrypt the entire set of data.

 ```text
 'Welcome' packet. id=17, flags=0, size=276